ai-2070/l0-python/API.md

-from collections.abc import AsyncIterator from typing import Any import l0 from l0 import Event, EventType, register_adapter
+from collections.abc import AsyncIterator from typing import Any import l0 from l0 import Event, EventType, Adapters

 class AnthropicAdapter:
     """Adapter for direct Anthropic SDK (if not using LiteLLM)."""